 There has been a gradual but steady tightening of media freedom in Hungary since the Orbán administration first assumed office in 1998.
-The Orbán government intensified its control at the onset of their return to power in 2010, and recent years have witnessed attempts to extend influence media over and internationally.
-These domestically trends continue, and the spread of progovernment narratives that can be viewed as disinformation by the Hungarian government-leaning government and immigrants media regarding Russia's invasion of Ukraine has been made an issue in the European parliamentary election 2024.79
+The Orbán government intensified its control at the onset of its return to power in 2010, and recent years have witnessed attempts to extend influence over media both domestically and internationally.
+These trends continue, and the spread of pro-government narratives that can be viewed as disinformation by the Hungarian government and government-leaning media regarding immigrants and Russia's invasion of Ukraine has been made an issue in the European parliamentary election 2024.